Skip to Content

 Ian Berry artwork made from repurposed denim

-11. Composting Fabrics
+11. Composting Natural Fibers

 • Choose Compostable Fabrics: Natural, untreated fabrics like cotton, silk, wool, linen, and hemp can be composted.